marcosdima/godot-fw/docs/WORLD.md

 * Currently the only defined phase is `Phase.STATE`.
 Other phases will be added only when a concrete need appears.

 Status: implemented with `Phase.STATE` as its only phase.

+# Runtime and Clock

+Core is step-based: advancing the simulation means calling `world.update()`, which executes exactly one update cycle.

+Core never starts timers, threads or engine processes, and never reads an engine clock.
+The loop that calls `world.update()` repeatedly belongs to the runtime, never to `core`:

+* Tests drive worlds manually, tick by tick.
+* The game owns the clock.
+A future Godot entry point (for example a Main2D node) maps its engine ticks to `world.update()` calls.

+This keeps `core` engine-independent and leaves the choice of clock (frame, physics tick, fixed accumulator) entirely to the game.

+## Mutation During a Phase

+* The pipeline never iterates entities, so spawning, registering or removing entities during a phase is structurally safe.
+* Handlers expose snapshots of their collections, so modules may mutate their own state while that state is being iterated.
+* Structural changes performed during a phase take effect on subsequent ticks, not on the current one.

 # Area